olgrabowska/courseraGettingAndCleaningDataProject/README.md

-﻿==
+﻿
-Human Activity Recognition Using Smartphones Dataset for Coursera Data Cleaning project
+##Human Activity Recognition Using Smartphones Dataset
-==
+##for Coursera Data Cleaning project

 Detailed description can be found in the run_analysis.R file.
 The R script called run_analysis.R works as follows: